 Are you going to be working from life?
 Say for a portrait or for a still life?
-Your wall colors will have a huge impact on how your set up looks.
-Whatever color you paint on your walls is going to reflect onto anything you set up in your studio.
+Your wall colors will have a huge impact on how your setup looks.
+Whatever color you paint on your walls is going to reflect on anything you set up in your studio.
 You may love having red in every still life now, but it will get old.

 - Go for the warmer.

 People respond to warmer colors.
 We often feel better when surrounded by warm colors.
 Try picking an off-white that has just a hint of yellow or pink in it but still feels neutral.
 It can be as simple as the difference between a stark cold, clinical white, and a warm, antique white.

 - Avoid browns that match the woodwork

 If your space has woodwork in it, don’t try to match it.
 Usually, the colors don’t really match all that well and either the walls or the wood end up looking dirty.
 Pick a color that complements the woodwork instead.